czcorpus/cnc-tskit/README.md

 A bunch of TypeScript functions and constants as used by miscellaneous web applications developed and maintained by the Czech National Corpus.

+The library does not use any external dependencies.

 ## How to use in a project

 1) Install: